 So, which approach should you take?

-If you seize the opportunity that corporate IT training in the cloud offers, you will be well placed to succeed in an exciting market.
+If you seize the opportunity that corporate cloud based training offers, you will be well placed to succeed in an exciting market.
 First-movers can expect:

 - A surge in customers